 Step 7: Register for State and Local Taxes and Licenses

 In Ohio, you may need to register for additional state and local taxes or obtain specific licenses and permits.
 Common registrations include sales tax, payroll tax, and unemployment insurance tax.
-As an LLC, your business income will be subject to pass-through taxation, meaning profits and losses will be reported on your personal tax return.
+As an LLC, your business income will be subject to pass-through taxation, meaning profits and losses will be reported on your tax return.
 However, you may still be responsible for other state taxes, such as sales tax, payroll tax, or franchise tax which you can pay in Ohio Department of Taxation.

 In terms of franchise tax for your LLC in Ohio, there is No franchise tax.
 Consult your Ohio Department of Taxation and local government offices to determine which registrations and licenses apply to your LLC.